Musculoskeletal pain among dental hygienists is such a common issue that it affects nearly all of us at some point in our careers.

 But what if it didn’t have to continue in this downward spiral?

-In this post, you’ll learn how daily mindfulness and gentle movement can help you find relief and feel more in control while dealing with chronic pain.
+In this post, you’ll learn how daily mindfulness and gentle movement can help you find relief and feel more in control while dealing with persistent pain.

 The Role of Mindfulness in Pain Management